Skip to Content

 What to do if you need help looking after your account

-A third-party mandate is a simple way to allow someone else to manage your bank account.
+Trusted access is a simple way to allow someone else to manage your bank account.
 You get to decide who this trusted person is and specify what they can do – like paying bills or checking your balance.
 It’s essentially giving control to someone you trust, ensuring your finances are in safe hands if you need an extra bit of help.

 The key thing to remember?